 The point here isn’t to separate ourselves from all ideas, groups, loyalties or causes.
 That would be isolation and in fact even irresponsible as a member of society.
 But there’s a huge difference between embracing something out of healthy convictions so that we gain sustenance from our inner resources, and tapping a worthy cause to replace a dry well inside ourselves.

 When we talked about self-alienation, we were talking about an effect.
 Failure to identify with oneself is the cause.
-This is indicated any time we find ourselves feeling emotionally dependent on someone else.
+This is the case any time we find ourselves feeling emotionally dependent on someone else.
 It’s also there whenever we fear that others won’t give us what we need and expect—financial help, approval, love or acceptance.

 Of course there is a natural need for human interdependence, but this doesn’t make us feel anxious, as though our lifeblood comes from outside ourselves.
 That’s neither natural nor necessary.
 And it weakens a person, rather than strengthening them.